mpboddie/TipsyBrew/src/pages/blog/2020-01-05-peristaltic-progress.md

 **Where are the STL files!?**

 I haven't even tested it yet!
 None of this design has been finalized yet.
-If you really want to print and test it out, I guess I can share it.
+If you _really_ want to print and test it out, I guess I can share it.
 Just let me know.

-### Problems
+### Possible problems

 I think the spindle may need to be adjusted slightly to move the rollers out slightly more for increased squish.
 But I won't know for sure until I test it out.
 It currently squishes the tube down to 3mm, which I thought was going to be tough to turn, but once I got it assembled it really seems like it could be even tighter without issue.

+I was thinking that the way I sandwiched the tubing between the top and bottom plates was going to keep the tubing solidly in place.
+I can definitely move it around though.
+I am not going to change that until I know it is a problem though.
+It may be that some zip ties on the tubing just outside the pump head will be good enough.

 I think that is all for tonight.
 I'll leave you with a few more pics.